ddrcode/maiko/README.md

 - **Akka Streams** - Reactive stream processing
 - **Tokio** - Async runtime foundation

-Built with ❤️ in Rust 🦀
+Built with ❤️ and by humans, for humans 🦀